-Sun Position Wireframe Display Mode State or Action Comments Position the sun based on the geographical loc- ation, date and place.
+Sun Position Wireframe Display Mode State or Action Comments Position the sun based on the geographical location, date and place.
 Orientation.
 True North (compass point).
-Liskoping 23/03 Set the orientation of North.
+Lidkoping 23/03 Set the orientation of North.
 Pivot the yellow point around the compass.
-The yel- low arrow will move accordingly around the circle.
+The yellow arrow will move accordingly around the circle.
 The rays of the sun (yellow lines with arrow points) are positioned depending on the location, the orientation of true North and the date and time.
 NB: Use the Heliodons inspector to configure these elements, except for true North.
 Shadows are then recomputed in the Preview window.
 Move the sun manually.
 Manually position the Sun.
-Shadows are then recomputed in the Pre- view window.
-Limit the sun so that it always casts shadows at 45°, depending on viewpoint position.
-Graphically mov- ing the viewpoint redirects shadows cast to 45°.
-Shadows are then recomputed in the Pre- view window.
+Shadows are then recomputed in the Preview window.

+Sun Position Wireframe Display Mode State or Action Comments Limit the sun so that it always casts shadows at 45°, depending on viewpoint position.
+Graphically moving the viewpoint redirects shadows cast to 45°.
+Shadows are then recomputed in the Preview window.